Former major league catcher Todd Pratt has endured quite the journey in his professional career.

 MMO: Who were some of your favorite players growing up?

-Todd: I grew up in San Diego so I was a Padres fan but I saw a lot of the Dodgers.
-Dave Winfield sticks out to me; Tony Gwynn, those guys right there.
-Especially Dave Winfield because that was my era when he was in San Diego as a kid.
+Todd: I grew up in San Diego so I was a Padres fan, but I saw a lot of the Dodgers.
+Dave Winfield sticks out to me along with Tony Gwynn.
+Winfield especially because that was my era when he was in San Diego as a kid.
 I just remember what kind of monster he was and just enjoyed watching him play.

 MMO: You were drafted in 1985 by the Red Sox, spending eight seasons in the minors before your major league debut in 1992 with the Philadelphia Phillies.
-How does one stay focused and driven when you spend a good amount of time in the minors?
+How does one stay focused and driven when you spent over seven years in the minors?

 MMO: Can you talk about how you stepped away from baseball in 1996 and worked at Bucky Dent‘s school in Florida and then managing a Domino’s?
 How did that sequence of events take place?

-Todd: I lived over in that area (Southern Florida) and I used to workout pre-season at Bucky Dent’s School of Baseball and I got released by the Mariners in ’96, actually they didn’t want to release me but it was a numbers thing and they had a couple of big time catchers in the minor leagues then.
-And I just went home and my first kid was born right before spring training and I just wanted to get on with my life so I talked to Bucky Dent and said hey, can I hang out here, can I be an instructor?
-And he said, yeah, that’s perfect.
+Todd: I lived over in that area (Southern Florida) and I used to workout pre-season at Bucky Dent’s School of Baseball.
+I got released by the Mariners in ’96, actually, they didn’t want to release me but it was a numbers thing and they had a couple of big time catchers in the minor leagues then.

-So I spent a summer there and the guy who used to feed the kids there was a young entrepreneur, and owned twenty Domino’s in South Florida.
+I spent a summer there and the guy who used to feed the kids was a young entrepreneur and owned twenty Domino’s in South Florida.
 Actually 20/20 Pizza was his business.
-And he was asking me what I was going to do with my life and I said I don’t know what I’m going to do yet.
-He told me well, you can’t be doing this, you’ve got to get serious about something and he said why don’t you come work for me.
-You’re going to start on the low end of the pole but if you can handle it for a year you’ll be my supervisor and you can just check in on all my stores for me and take over what I’m doing now, and you’ll have a pretty good job for the rest of your life.
-I’m like, alright I’ll do it!
-So I start doing that and I think I became a manager within five weeks and it was tough!
-Especially Super Bowl.
+He was asking me what I was going to do with my life and I said I don’t know what I’m going to do yet.
+He told me, “You can’t be doing this, you’ve got to get serious about something.
+Why don’t you come work for me?
+You’re going to start on the low end of the pole but if you can handle it for a year you’ll be my supervisor.
+You can just check in on all my stores for me and take over what I’m doing now, and you’ll have a pretty good job for the rest of your life.”
+I was like, ‘Alright, I’ll do it!’

 MMO: One of the biggest moments in Mets history was your walk-off home run in Game 4 of the 1999 NLDS against the Diamondbacks and Matt Mantei.
 Can you talk about that moment?

-MMO: Was that your favorite moment from your Mets career?
+MMO: Was that your favorite moment from your time with the Mets?

 Todd: It’s a really close tie.
-In 2000 when I got to start Game 1 of the World Series.
-The day before in the workout all these reporters were coming up to me in the middle of the workout and I was like oh man, did they put me off the roster and add somebody?
-But they just came up and said, “Todd how do you feel about starting Game 1?”
-And I just couldn’t believe it.
-They DHed Mike, and I had a good repertoire with Leiter and defensively it still allowed Mike to play.
-And I remember that game, we were close.
-I think if we win that game it might be a different series.
+In 2000 when I got to start Game One of the World Series.
+The day before in the workout all these reporters were coming up to me in the middle of the workout and I was like, oh man, did they put me off the roster and add somebody?

 MMO: You were part of another huge Mets moment, in Game 5 of the ’99 NLCS.
 You walked to tie the game in the bottom of the 15th, then Ventura follows with the famous grand slam single.
 You were the one that grabbed Ventura after he rounded first, can you talk about that moment and the emotions involved in that do-or-die game?

-Well that ball was on a line drive and I’m thinking with the weather it’s a double, it’s a ‘gapper’.
-So I don’t even know it’s a home run, and I get to second and I said well, game’s over.
-And then he started waving at me and I didn’t know if he was pumping his fists or waving at me but I just grabbed him and kind of ruined another grand slam for him.
-But if everybody watches that video it probably would’ve been a grand slam double because there were guys right behind him because as soon as I grabbed him there was guys piling all over us.
-I don’t think he would’ve made it to third, so I got the shame of making it into a grand slam single but it would’ve been the whole team, so it would’ve been a grand slam double by the team.
+If everybody watches that video it probably would’ve been a grand slam double.
+There were guys right behind him because as soon as I grabbed him there was guys piling all over us.
+I don’t think he would’ve made it to third so I got the shame of making it into a grand slam single but it would’ve been the whole team, so it would’ve been a grand slam double by the team.

 Funny story about that.
-ESPN after the game had a camera in my face asking me what do you think?
-I said who cares Robin, we won the game!
-It was kind of a funny thing in the clubhouse, and still to this day when I see Robin he gives me gruff about it.
+After the game ESPN had a camera in my face asking me, ‘What do you think (about preventing the grand slam)?’
+I said, “Who cares, we won the game!”
+It was kind of a funny thing in the clubhouse, and still to this day when I see Robin he gives me grief about it.

 MMO: You had the chance to back up some talented catchers during your tenure, and obviously Mike Piazza the biggest.
-What was Piazza like behind the scenes?
+What was Piazza like in the clubhouse?
 What stands out to you about the way he played?

 MMO: What are some of your impressions of Travis d’Arnaud?
 Health aside, is there anything you can pinpoint as something TdA needs to work/improve on?

-Todd: I think he’s a good young catcher but it’s a tough position, and he’s really been plagued with some injuries that happen when you’re behind the plate.
-I think if he can stay healthy he’s a big leader on the team, and sometimes you get a wrap for not being healthy but that’s a tough position and he’s just had some bad luck.
+Todd: I think he’s a good young catcher but it’s a tough position.
+He’s really been plagued with some injuries that happens when you’re behind the plate.
+I think if he can stay healthy he’s a big leader on the team.
+Sometimes you get a rap for not being healthy but that’s a tough position and he’s just had some bad luck.
 Hopefully he can stay healthy and lead the Mets.

-MMO: Thank you so much for your time Mr. Pratt, best of luck with the Grasshoppers.
+MMO: Thank you so much for your time, Todd.
+Best of luck with the Grasshoppers.